kagenay/BML-Transfer-Bot/README.md

 - npm install speakeasy

 ## Instructions
-1. Open the index.js file and setup the variables
+1. Open the index.js file and setup the variables.
-2. To find instructions on how to find `bmlAccessToken` click [here](#authentication)
+2. To find instructions on how to find `bmlAccessToken` click [here](#authentication).
+3. To find `debitAccount` and `creditAccount` read the [API Documentation](#api-documentation).
+4. To get `totpSecretKey` go to bmlMobileApp and go to profile -> authenticator setup -> do the setup thing and you'll see a string that you can input into an authenticator application, which is the key.

 ## API Documentation
 This document contains some endpoints available with the BML Mobile App API.